datalayer/jupyter-ui/jep/README.md

 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?
 ```

-We had previous discussions about UI toolkit in various Jupyter projects and so far have seen the usage of different solutions.
-This has even driven to creating user interfaces built upon completely different widgets, resulting in non coherent look-and-feel that do not respond correctly to a desired theme.
-The communication and integration of those various technologies to be a single page application had also generated frustruations and discussion.
+Various community members, in their own group, had discussions about UI toolkit and so far we have seen the emergence and use of different solutions.
+This has driven to the creation user interfaces relying on completely different widgets, resulting in non coherent look-and-feel that do not respond correctly to a desired theme.
+The communication and integration of those various technologies to act a single page application had also generated frustruations.
 The different solutions are often incompatible and are driving fragmentation of the overall Jupyter ecosystem.

-With a better definition on which toolkit to use, we aim to help the various core Jupyter projects and their third-party extension developers to converge to a unified and more coherent end-user experience.
+With a better definition on which toolkit to use, we aim to help the various core Jupyter projects and the third-party extension developers to converge to a unified and more coherent end-user experience.

-In first instance, the outcome of this JEP will be `ui-toolkit` with [React.js](https://reactjs.org) components backed by [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
-The Web Components qspect that will allow third-party developers to create some widgets in others technologies like e.g. [Vue.js](https://vuejs.org), [Svelte](https://svelte.dev).
+In first instance, the outcome of this JEP will be `ui-toolkit` with [React.js](https://reactjs.org) components support backed by [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
+The Web Components aspect will allow third-party developers to create some widgets in others technologies like e.g. [Vue.js](https://vuejs.org), [Svelte](https://svelte.dev).

 # Guide-level explanation